digihunch/kubelab/README.md

 To actually deploy a stack, we can run:
 > cdk deploy vpc-stack

 > cdk deploy security-stack

 > cdk deploy bastion-stack

 > cdk deploy private-stack

+# The cluster
+The kube-cdk directory includes the CDK files required to create Cloudformation stacks.
+The VCP stack provisions the public and private networks.
+The security stack includes security groups required for each instance.
+For example, on the private instances, it opens the ports that are required by Kubernetes Master and nodes, to the entire VPC.
+The bastion stack includes the bastion host, to be placed in public subnet.
+During creation of bastion host, it generates a new RSA key pair and ec2-user will use the newly generated private key.
+With the public key registered with AWS and used during the creation of other instances.
+It is expected that once you SSH to the bastion host, you can connect to any other instance with key authentication.

 # Kubespray